There are various terms for the same concept

-A namespace for a module (or class or anything) is implemented as an idic.
+A namespace for a module, or class or anything is implemented as an idic.
 Accessed as whatever.__dict__.
 In a twist for consistency and coherence, this idic can be *used* as a regular user dictionary.
 You can do whatever.__dict__.keys().
 You may rightly feel that a __dict__ is implemented the same as a user dictionary, but I doubt it.
-It could be implemented as a complicated symbol table but exposed as a simple dict.

-Even if a __dict__ (i.e. an idic) is implemented the same way as a user dict, I strongly believe beginners better treat them as 2 distinct types unrelated to each other, though the syntax looks similar.
+Even if a __dict__ is implemented the same way as a user dict, I strongly believe beginners better treat them as 2 distinct things unrelated to each other, though the syntax looks similar.

 Internal dict is the basis of python objects.
 I guess a idic is more like a small expandable hash table .
 Must be small because a *concrete* idic instance exists in EVERY parent class, subclass, and EVERY instance of EVERY class.

 It’s not too wrong to say it resembles the C struct.